Yemen Arab Republic: Government

 North Yemen was considered a Nasserist republic with Islam as its official religion.
 From 1974 to 1978, the country was ruled by a Nasserist military junta (with Hamdi and Ghashmi as presidents), but in April it was dissolved.
-After Ali Abdullah Saleh came to power, he create own personal authoritarian dictatorship and his strong patron system.
-Saleh's government was characterized by total corruption, favoritism towards Hashid members and a general restriction of freedoms.
-No political parties are permitted in North Yemen, but shadowy political coalitions involving military, tribal and urban intellectual elements have existed since the civil war and even earlier.
-State censorship was very strong: some major upheavals, even the 1979 war with South Yemen, were not mentioned at all in government media.
+After Ali Abdullah Saleh came to power, he created a personalist authoritarian dictatorship alongside strong patronage system.
+Saleh's government was characterized by corruption, favoritism towards Hashid members and a general restriction of freedoms.
+No political parties were permitted in North Yemen, but opaque political coalitions involving the military, tribal leaders, and urban intellectual elements exercised substantial influence.
+State censorship was prevalent, with some major upheavals, even the 1979 war with South Yemen, not mentioned at all in government media.